-Visitors to Deer Isle soon discover a passage to the past of coastal Maine: secluded walks along a rocky shore; livelihoods still dependent on lobstering (in 2010 the largest catch in Maine); weekly visits from windjammers (some over 100 years old); 19th century homes hugging the edges of the sea.
+Visitors to Deer Isle soon discover a passage to the past of coastal Maine: secluded walks along a rocky shore; livelihoods still dependent on lobstering (in 2010 the largest catch in Maine); weekly visits from windjammers (some over 100 years old); and 19th century homes hugging the edges of the sea.

 Perhaps Deer Isle’s links to the past remain so strong because Maine visitors “from away” (as many Maine natives still identify those born outside the Pine Tree State) ignore the turnoff for Deer Isle as they speed from Camden or Rockland to reach Mt.
 Desert Island, destination of so many vacationers.

-What they have found is an Island distinguished for its artistic community (anchored by the internationally famous Haystack Mountain School of Crafts), perhaps the best kayaking on the Maine coast, uninhabited islands welcoming visitors, a thriving local theater (The Opera House) offering a varied menu from original productions to first run movies, and a community of local families and summer residents that comfortably share their island and its harbors.
+What they have found is an Island distinguished for its artistic community (anchored by the internationally famous Haystack Mountain School of Crafts), perhaps the best kayaking on the Maine coast, uninhabited islands welcoming visitors, a thriving local theater (The Stonington Opera House) offering a varied menu from original productions to first run movies, and a community of local families and summer residents that comfortably share their island and its harbors.

 Of course, you would not be the first to encounter the special character of our island: